0bob0/TAFE-C-/README.md

 <br>Build these programs:
 <br>Write pseudo code to design this program.
 Create 2 small program (using decisions) to achieve the following:
-<br>1- A user enters 3 numbers, create an efficient code that sorts and prints out the highest number entered. (use if statements not 'FindMaxax')
+<br>1- A user enters 3 numbers, create an efficient code that sorts and prints out the highest number entered. (use if statements not FindMaxax)
 If you feel like it - add in some error checking: if 2 numbers are the same and the highest then what to do?
 If negative numbers are used but you wanted to check for positive numbers only?